hoffa/pingu/README.md

 `pingu` lets you know when your process finishes.

-It'll run on pretty much any POSIX system.
+It'll run on any POSIX system with `curl`.

 ## Example